Linda Sue Crowder - The Tomahawk - Mountain City, Tennessee

 Linda was a member of Roan Creek Baptist Church and loved spending time with her grandsons more than anything.
 She loved singing in the choir, helping with Bible School and the Young at Heart.
 She was a front-end manager at Harris Teeters for 21 years until her retirement.

-A funeral service for Linda will be conducted at 4:00 PM on Saturday, May 20, 2017 from the Roan Creek Baptist Church with Rev. David Hankal to officiate.
-The family will receive friends from 2:00 PM – 4:00 PM prior to the funeral service.
-Graveside service and interment will follow from the Rainbow Cemetery.
+A funeral service for Linda was conducted at 4:00 PM on Saturday, May 20, 2017 from the Roan Creek Baptist Church with Rev. David Hankal officiating.
+The family received friends from 2:00 PM – 4:00 PM prior to the funeral service.
+Graveside service and interment followed from the Rainbow Cemetery.

-Active pallbearers will be: Brian Allen, Todd Cross, Sam Allen, Ed Crowder, Gregg Miller and Mike Morefield.
-Honorary pallbearers will be: Johnson County EMS staff, Jay Davis and Deacons of Roan Creek Baptist Church.
+Active pallbearers were Brian Allen, Todd Cross, Sam Allen, Ed Crowder, Gregg Miller and Mike Morefield.
+Honorary pallbearers were Johnson County EMS staff, Jay Davis and Deacons of Roan Creek Baptist Church.

 The family would like to extend a special thank you to the nurses, C.N.A’ s and Rehabilitation Staff of the Mountain City Care Center.